 Andrea Stich holds a BA in English from the University of Miami in Coral Gables, Florida.
 She has an MS in Information from Florida State University.
 As the Digital Support Metadata Specialist at Digital Support Services, some of her responsibilities include metadata creation, retrospective metadata correction, and quality control of UFDC metadata.

 G.W.’s interest in digital content began before the .com era and led him to a Bachelor’s in political science from New College of Florida.
 He took his Master’s in government at UT Austin, with a research focus on digital health information policy.
 Before joining Digital Services, he worked on simulation-based and document-based software training materials for Microsoft products, and then as an adjunct professor at Santa Fe College.
-Now, he leads production on the Retrospective Theses and Dissertations Scanning project and handles other routine tasks for the IR@UF.
+Now, he leads production on the Retrospective Theses and Dissertations Scanning project and manages intake and processing for UF ETDs and other terminal projects.

 Matt Yost holds a Bachelors in Anthropology from the University of Florida, where he focused on Cultural and Comparative Anthropology.
 He scans and processes print materials for the DLC.